2019 Unofficial Election Results

 WHITMAN COUNTY

 There are still more than 4,000 ballots to be counted across Whitman County.
-Results of the next ballot count is expected to be released Tuesday afternoon.
+Results of the next ballot count are expected to be released this afternoon.

 PULLMAN

-Proposition 1: $29 million Pullman Regional Hospital bond supporting facilities expansion.
-In order to pass, the measure must receive at least 3,745 total votes, and 60-percent of those votes must be Yes.
+$29 million Pullman Regional Hospital bond supporting facilities expansion.
+In order to pass, the measure must receive at least 3,745 total votes, and 60 percent of those votes must be Yes.

 Yes: 643